Okinbird/alx-system_engineering-devops/0x02-shell_redirections/README.md

   * You are not allowed to use `basename`, `grep`, `egrep`, `fgrep` or `rgrep`

 # 25. Acrostic
-  An acrostic is a poem (or other form of writing) in which the first letter (or syllable, or word) of each line (or pa  ragraph, or other recurring feature in the text) spells out a word, message or the alphabet.
+  An acrostic is a poem (or other form of writing) in which the first letter (or syllable, or word) of each line (or paragraph, or other recurring feature in the text)  spells out a word, message or the alphabet.
 The word comes from the   French acrostiche from post-classical Latin acrostichis).
-As a form of constrained writing, an acrostic can be used a  s a mnemonic device to aid memory retrieval. `Read more`.
+As a form of constrained writing, an   acrostic can be used as amnemonic device to aid memory retrieval. `Read more`.

   Create a script that decodes acrostics that use the first letter of each line.